FETAL HEART VR version 2 is coming soon

-The world’s first mobile simulator for learning how to examine normal and affected by Congenital Heart Disease fetal hearts.
+The world’s first mobile simulator for learning how to scan a normal and affected by Congenital Heart Disease fetal hearts in a form of VR app.
 Our simulator teaches physicians and medical students how to perform a prenatal cardiac scan.
 Thanks to our application one can reduce the training time as well as improve its effectiveness.
 Our mobile simulator can be used under different circumstances, even at home.
+Hardware req.
+Oculus Quest 1 or 2 with min. memory 64GB.

 Coming across a fetus affected by Congenital Heart Disease while performing a routine prenatal sonography may become stressful to examiners.
 They can easily panic or make a mistake which could have serious consequences.
 Therefore, simulating such situations is essential for both less experienced as well as presenting a high level of expertise physicians.
 The latter can test their reaction time that it takes to diagnose the problem.